moghon92/Finetune-ModenBert-For-Intent-Classification/README.md

-Here's a README file for the notebook you provided:

 # Fine-tuning ModernBERT for Intent Classification

 This notebook demonstrates how to fine-tune the ModernBERT model for intent classification using Amazon SageMaker.
 The process involves preparing the dataset, training the model, and deploying it for inference.